The Six Sacred Stones: Plot summary

 West recovers to find himself immobilized in a pit in a large underground mine somewhere in Ethiopia.
-The leader of the American forces is revealed to be his father, Jack West Sr - known as 'Wolf' - who leads a rogue CIEF force.
+The leader of the American forces is revealed to be his father, Jack West Sr. – known as 'Wolf' – who leads a rogue CIEF force.
 He informs Jack that the ritual to counter Tartarus was the work of the Japanese Blood Brotherhood (as was the plane attack in Dubai), a group determined to avenge Japan's humiliation at the end of World War II by destroying the world.
 He then drops an enormous stone slab into the pit on top of Jack.
 Wolf's co-conspirators Vulture and Scimitar are allowed to send Stretch to the Mossad, who have put an enormous price on his head in revenge for his disobeying their orders at the Hanging Gardens of Babylon (see Seven Ancient Wonders).
 Scimitar leaves Pooh Bear locked in a cage to be sacrificed by the Ethiopian Christians who guard the mine.
 It is also revealed that Iolanthe is cooperating with Wolf.

-Meanwhile, on the Halicarnassus Lily mentions she overheard Iolanthe telling Jack that the second pillar was guarded by the Neetha tribe in the Democratic Republic of the Congo.
-However, the damaged plane will not be able to reach the DRC, so Sky Monster (the New Zealand pilot) puts it down in Rwanda, and Zoe, Wizard, Lily and Alby head out to meet with an old friend, Solomon Kol, who will take them into the Congo.
+Meanwhile, on the Halicarnassus Lily mentions she overheard Iolanthe telling Jack that the second pillar was guarded by the Neetha tribe in the Democratic Republic of the Congo (DRC).
+However, the damaged plane will not be able to reach the DRC, so Sky Monster (the New Zealand pilot) puts it down in Rwanda, and Zoe, Wizard, Lily, and Alby head out to meet with an old friend, Solomon Kol, who will take them into the Congo.
 After a few days, they locate the place where explorer Henry Morton Stanley claimed he located the Neetha, and are promptly captured by the lost tribe.
 Imprisoned in the Neetha village, a city built by the same civilisation that built the Machine, they discover that the tribe possesses the Second Pillar and the Seeing Stone of Delphi.
-The first pillar (which had been returned to the Halicarnassus before Jack's capture), the philosopher's stone and Firestone are confiscated by the tribe's warlock.
-He uses them to cleanse the second pillar, and to use the Delphic orb to see the Dark Sun.
-They also encounter Dr Diane Cassidy, a long-missing anthropologist who had been enslaved by the Neetha for years, and Ono, Cassidy's student, a young but kind man who is oppressed in the tribe.
+The First Pillar (which had been returned to the Halicarnassus before Jack's capture), the Philosopher's Stone, and Firestone are confiscated by the tribe's warlock.
+He uses them to cleanse the second pillar, and to use the Delphic Orb to see the Dark Sun.
+They also encounter Dr. Diane Cassidy, a long-missing anthropologist who had been enslaved by the Neetha for years, and Ono, Cassidy's student, a young but kind man who is oppressed in the tribe.
 Following the transponder signature of Zoe's group's helicopter, Wolf follows behind them into the valley with a large force of Congolese mercenaries and launches an attack on the Neetha tribe.
-Solomon is killed shortly before the attack, in which Zoe, Wizard and Lily escape with the First Pillar and the Delphic orb.
-However, Alby is captured by Wolf, as are the Second Pillar, the Firestone and the Philosopher's Stone.
+Solomon is killed shortly before the attack, in which Zoe, Wizard, and Lily escape with the First Pillar and the Delphic Orb.
+However, Alby is captured by Wolf, as are the Second Pillar, the Firestone, and the Philosopher's Stone.
 In the aftermath of the battle, the Neetha warlock reveals to Wolf that he can lead the American force to the Second Vertex.